ideoforms/python-blockbuffer/README.md

 It is designed primarily for applying the short-time Fourier transform (STFT) to successive blocks of an input audio stream (see below for example).

 It is safe for usage in real-time audio applications, as no memory allocation or system I/O is done within the `extend` method as long as `auto_resize=False` is specified when initialising.

+## Installation

+To install from pip: `python3 -m pip install blockbuffer`

 ## Usage